SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/coding_style_yaml.md

 conventions, but one challenge is that `snake_case` underscores can be hard to see in a file browser window.

 Use lowercase letters in file names.
-Some filesystems (Unix and Linux) are case sensitive.
+Some file systems (Unix and Linux) are case sensitive.
 Using a consistent case can reduce problems.
 Lower case is the most commonly used convention.